Elevation: 8,923 ft

 Date of Climb: June 17, 2019

-South Creek Road is located 7.6 miles N of Howe on the [paved] Little Lost River Highway.
+South Creek Road is located 7.6 miles north of Howe on the [paved] Little Lost River Highway.
 It is unsigned.
-Turn R/E onto South Creek Road.
-At 1.9 miles, go L/N at an unsigned junction just before the road crosses a cattle gate.
-The road now becomes a rutted 2-track jeep road and follows the L/W side of a cattle fence.
+Turn right/east onto South Creek Road.
+At 1.9 miles, go left/north at an unsigned junction just before the road crosses a cattle gate.
+The road now becomes a rutted 2-track jeep road and follows the left/west side of a cattle fence.

-The road turns sharply R/E at a fence corner to follow the L/N side of the fence toward the mouth of South Creek Canyon.
+The road turns sharply right/east at a fence corner to follow the left/north side of the fence toward the mouth of South Creek Canyon.
 At 3.7 miles, reach the end of the road and a large parking area at the mouth of South Creek Canyon.
 Park here (5,780 feet).
 The [signed] trailhead for the South Creek Trail/FST-4342 (an ATV trail) is nearby.

-The large open meadow is a short distance upstream from a rocky prow on the R/SE side of the creek that separates the main canyon from a side canyon heading E then SE.
+The large open meadow is a short distance upstream from a rocky prow on the right/southeast side of the creek that separates the main canyon from a side canyon heading east then southeast.
 Don’t be fooled by this earlier “fork” as it really isn’t a fork at all.
-From the large meadow at the true fork in the canyon (after passing the rocky prow), leave the ATV trail/road and scramble across open terrain to quickly reach the base of the obvious South Ridge.
+From the large meadow at the true fork in the canyon (after passing the rocky prow), leave the ATV trail/road and scramble across open terrain to quickly reach the base of the obvious south ridge.

 Climb up the easy grass/scrub of the open ridge, skirting a few minor rocky outcrops/boulders partway up.
-Mountain mahogany joins the mix and, at about 8,300 feet, skirt the L/W side of some large rocky ridge outcrops.
+Mountain mahogany joins the mix and, at about 8,300 feet, skirt the left/west side of some large rocky ridge outcrops.
 Continue to grind higher on mostly open scrub/grass with a good gravel/dirt base.
 You will find a good elk trail near the ridge crest to speed your ascent.
-After scrambling up over 2-3 final ridge humps, you reach the rocky summit.
+After scrambling up over two or three final ridge humps, you reach the rocky summit.
 The summit has a modest cairn atop the highest protruding outcrop/boulder.

 From the summit, descend the narrow ridge crest northward through pine forest and some ridge chop.
-Leave the ridge at about 8,700 feet to descend E through open forest to reach a saddle.
-Follow a well-beaten elk trail southward from the saddle as it descends diagonally R across a steep, dry gully to reach gentler sagebrush slopes below.
+Leave the ridge at about 8,700 feet to descend east through open forest to reach a saddle.
+Follow a well-beaten elk trail southward from the saddle as it descends diagonally right across a steep, dry gully to reach gentler sagebrush slopes below.

-Angle L/E to get closer to the center of the gully.
-Pick up an old 2-track jeep road on a shoulder on the R/W side of the gully.
+Angle left/east to get closer to the center of the gully.
+Pick up an old 2-track jeep road on a shoulder on the right/west side of the gully.
 This old road is the beginning of the South Creek Trail/ATV road.
-Hike down the old road to reach the open meadow at the base of the South Ridge.
-Follow the road (now officially an ATV trail) as it meanders its way downstream along South Creek to return to the South Creek Trailhead.
+Hike down the old road to reach the open meadow at the base of the south ridge.
+Follow the road (now officially an ATV trail) as it meanders its way downstream along South Creek to return to the South Creek trailhead.